HuskyParty/dogNameService/README.md

-# Dog name registry
+# Dockerized dog name registry

-This application is a Node.js web server connected to DynamoDB for CRUD operations in the storage of dog names
+This a DOCKERIZED application is a Node.js web server connected to DynamoDB for CRUD operations in the storage of dog names

-Note: To run this application, you must install the dependencies, have a DDB table with name "dogNames", and must set up a .env with the below values:
+Note: To run this application you must have a DDB table with name "dogNames", set up a .env with the below values and run `run docker-compose build` && `docker-compose up`:

 ```
 AWS_ACCESS_KEY_ID={YOUR_KEY}